 Over the past two decades The Moth House has dedicated a great deal of its resources to artist-led schemes, which have benefited a wide array of talent.

-In 2020, with support from the Arts Council England, we launched our Artistic Practice Support Scheme, an initiative whose sole objective is the provision of career advice and portfolio feedback for emerging artists.
+In 2020, with support from the Arts Council England, we launched our Artistic Practice Support (APS) Scheme, an initiative whose sole objective is the provision of career advice and portfolio feedback for emerging artists.

 Especially allocated mentors look at artist’s portfolios and projects and provide invaluable information to help them deal with the creative and financial rigours of their practice.
 This may include providing project specific and research advice, feedback on university and funding applications, career and marketplace contacts, etc.